Kairotic/coding-with-knots/quipu.md

-Our basic cryptanalysis gives us a comparison between different quipus, and shows that the differences between them are fairly continuous - our entropy analyis has not revealed easily determined categories of quipu in the corpus in the dimensions that we compared.
+Our basic cryptanalysis gives us a comparison between different quipus, and shows that the differences between them are fairly continuous - our entropy analysis has not revealed easily determined categories of quipu in the corpus in the dimensions that we compared.
 This may be surprising given that different Khipukamayuq may have employed different techniques, and that these may have evolved over time or distance.
 On the other hand, when we measure discontinuities of potential data storage within the quipus --- we find areas of complexity along with areas of low information, further analysis may help to understand structural patterns.
-By proposing some experimental "laboratory methods" [ref] for the sonification of those data sets, we hope to have broadened the perspective of their reading.
+By proposing some experimental "laboratory methods" for the sonification of those data sets, we hope to have broadened the perspective of their reading.